Agriculture in Canada

 Canada is one of the largest agricultural producers and exporters in the world.
 As with other developed nations, the proportion of the population agriculture employed and agricultural GDP as a percentage of the national GDP fell dramatically over the 20th century, but it remains an important element of the Canadian economy.

-A wide range of agriculture is practised in Canada from Newfoundland on the Atlantic to British Columbia on the Pacific.
+A wide range of agriculture is practiced in Canada from Newfoundland on the Atlantic to British Columbia on the Pacific.
 In the federal government, overview of Canadian agriculture is the responsibility of the Department of Agriculture and Agri-Food.